Learning Stance Embeddings from Signed Social Graphs: Datasets

 Birdwatch Signed Graph, or \birdwatch, is a signed, directed, edge-attributed graph of users, drawn from note ratings on Birdwatch\footnote{\url{https://blog.twitter.com/en_us/topics/product/2021/introducing-birdwatch-a-community-based-approach-to-misinformation}}.
 Birdwatch is a pilot launched by Twitter in January 2021 in the USA to address misleading information on the platform, in a community-driven fashion: the Birdwatch participants can identify information in tweets they believe is misleading and write notes that provide informative context.
 They can also rate the helpfulness (either \textit{helpful}, \textit{somewhat helpful}, or \textit{not helpful}) of notes added by other contributors.
 All Birdwatch contributions are publicly available on the Download Data page of the Birdwatch site\footnote{\url{https://twitter.github.io/birdwatch/}} so that anyone in the USA has free access to analyse the data.

 Starting with Birdwatch data from January to July 2021, we create a positive (negative) edge from participant $U_1$ to $U_2$ if participant $U_1$ rated a note written by participant $U_2$ as \textit{helpful} (\textit{not helpful}).
 We filter out the \textit{somewhat helpful} ratings.
 The topic associated with an edge is the topic of the tweet the note refers to.
 We anonymise all the nodes and edges.
-Eventually, the edge data of the final graph is provided under the format depicted in Fig.~\ref{fig:bsg_edge_data}.
+The edge data of the final graph is provided under a 4-column format similar to \tsg~(Section \ref{subsec:tsg}).

-The graph contains 2,987 nodes (users), 1,200 topics and 441,986 edges.
+The graph contains 2,987 nodes (users), 1,020 topics and 441,986 edges.
 Among these edges, 36.9\% are negative (opposition) and 63.1\% are positive.
 Most frequent topics are depicted in Figure~\ref{fig:topic_distribution_stacked}.
-There may be several edges between two nodes (several interactions, several topics).
+There may be several edges between two nodes (several topics, several interactions).